Simplicial Embeddings in Self-Supervised Learning and Downstream Classification: Acknowledgements

-\begin{ack} The authors are grateful for the insightful discussions with Xavier Bouthillier, Michael Noukhovitch, Hattie Zhou, Sébastien Lachapelle, Yuchen Lu, Eeshan Dhekane, and Devon Hjelm.
+The authors are grateful for the insightful discussions with Xavier Bouthillier, Hattie Zhou, Sébastien Lachapelle, Tristan Deleu, Yuchen Lu, Eeshan Dhekane, Maude Lizaire, Julien Roy and David Dobre.
 We acknowledge funding support from Samsung and Hitachi, as well as support from Aaron Courville's CIFAR CCAI chair.
 We also wish to acknowledge Mila and Compute Canada for providing the computing infrastructure that enabled this project.
-Finally, this project would not have been possible without the contribution of the following open source projects: Pytorch~\citep{pytorch}, Orion~\citep{orion}, Solo-Learn~\citep{turrisi2021sololearn}, Scikit-Learn~\citep{scikit-learn}, and Numpy~\citep{numpy}. \end{ack}
+Finally, this project would not have been possible without the contribution of the following open source projects: Pytorch~\citep{pytorch}, Orion~\citep{orion}, Solo-Learn~\citep{turrisi2021sololearn}, Scikit-Learn~\citep{scikit-learn}, and Numpy~\citep{numpy}.